MenukaSandeepa/MenukaSandeepa/README.md

 <br>
-<h2 align="right"> 👦 ABOUT ME  </h2>
+<h2 align="left"> 👦 ABOUT ME  </h2>
-<p></p>I live up to enhancing the living standards and business of people around the globe harnessing the cutting-edge technologies in the world.
+<p>I live up to enhancing the living standards and business of people around the globe harnessing the cutting-edge technologies in the world.
 I believe that the way of heading forward with the surrounding ones is a blessing and can bring me self-satisfaction which means all I need.</p>

 <!--Trophies Section-->
 ---